Frequently Asked Questions

 - Hand sanitizing.

-- Social distancing of at least 6 feet, unless part of a group or family, travelling together.
+- Physical distancing of at least 6 feet, unless part of a group or family, travelling together.

 - Take only public transportation that displays the TCI Assured symbol, including car rental companies.